SteeltoeOSS/Documentation/api/v4/messaging/rabbitmq-intro.md

 ### Compatibility

-The minimum .NET Core version dependency is 3.1.
+The minimum .NET version dependency is 6.0.

 The `RabbitMQ.Client` .NET client library version is 5.1.2.

 ### Very, Very Quick